Las Leñas in Mendoza Province

 High-altitude, cold, dry, windy.
 Marte closes for wind frequently.
 Storm days deliver legendary conditions when they hit.

-Lift tickets & passes
+Lift tickets and passes

 Common planning mistakes

-When to choose Las Leñas
+When Las Leñas is the right call

 (Continue exploring)